Certificate in Executive Coaching

 No, you are only permitted to take one coaching certificate class per semester.

 No. While our certificate is accredited as an ICF Level 2 educational program, it provides only the coach education hours needed for an ICF credential.
-Please visit the ICF website for further information on requirements to obtain an ICF credential.
+Please visit the ICF website for further information on requirements to obtain an ICF executive coach certification.

 General Certificate FAQ